Pressure altimeter

-Altitude can be determined based on the measurement of atmospheric pressure.
+Altitude can be determined by the measurement of atmospheric pressure.
 The greater the altitude, the lower the pressure.
 When a barometer is supplied with a nonlinear calibration so as to indicate altitude, the instrument is a type of altimeter called a pressure altimeter or barometric altimeter.
 A pressure altimeter is the altimeter found in most aircraft, and skydivers use wrist-mounted versions for similar purposes.
-Hikers and mountain climbers use wrist-mounted or hand-held altimeters, in addition to other navigational tools such as a map, magnetic compass, or GPS receiver.
+Hikers and mountain climbers use wrist-mounted or hand-held altimeters, in addition to other navigational tools such as maps, magnetic compasses, and receivers for global navigation satellite systems (GNSS), such as GPS.